hashicorp/terraform-provider-vsphere/website/docs/r/virtual_machine.html.markdown

 complete copy of a virtual machine, or cloning from a snapshot (otherwise known as a linked clone).

-For see the [cloning and customization example](#cloning-and-customization-example) for a usage synopsis.
+See the [cloning and customization example](#cloning-and-customization-example) for a usage synopsis.

 ~> **NOTE:** Changing any option in `clone` after creation forces a new